-1. Be ruthless and make writing non-negotiable
+1. Make writing non-negotiable

 2. Keep a regular writing appointment

 In writer Damon Knight’s book Creating Short Fiction, he writes about the value of setting aside a certain time to write on a regular basis because it actually trains the writing part of the brain to ‘show up’ when it needs to.
 According to Knight, your unconscious mind will eventually get the idea that this is the time when it is invited to turn up and do what it does best by providing you with stories.
 This echoes Angelou’s own methods.

 3. Create a dedicated writing space